-- Poor records can contribute to a poor or unexpected outcome following treatment, leading to the client complaining and possibly seeking some form of compensation. - Poor records may make a complaint, and therefore an insurance claim, difficult to defend due to the lack of evidence.
+1. Poor records can contribute to a poor or unexpected outcome following treatment, leading to the client complaining and possibly seeking some form of compensation.
+For example, a dog's weight was incorrectly recorded in the record due to a simple data entry error.
+This led to the dog being given a dose

-All veterinarians would want to avoid poor clinical outcomes as the wellbeing of the animals they treat is paramount.
-However, they would also want to avoid complaints, which can lead to insurance claims, as these can be very challenging and confronting experiences.
+- of medication which was too high; unfortunately the dog suffered renal damage and died as a result. - Poor records may make a complaint, and therefore an insurance claim, difficult to defend due to the lack of evidence of what took place and why.

+Poor clinical outcomes and dealing with complaints can be very challenging and confronting.
 Therefore, understanding how to improve the standard of records really should be a focus.